dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 <!-- markdownlint-disable -->

-The deployment Client estimates the amount of resources used based on download requests per second.
+The amount of resources required to deploy the Client depends on the request per second.

 > If it is a Seed Peer, run a minimum of 3 replicas.
 Disk size is calculated based on different file storage capacities.